xtao-org/jsonhilo/README.md

 * `chunk` which accepts a JSON chunk to parse.
 It returns the stream object for chaining.
 * `end` with no arguments which signals that the current JSON document is finished.
 If there is no error, it calls the corresponding `end` event handler, passing its return value to the caller.

-### Error handling

-If there is an error when parsing a `chunk`, an exception is thrown.

-If there is an error at the `end`, that error is returned to the caller.
-The user-provided `end` event handler is not called.

 ### Events

 There are 4 event handlers without arguments which indicate start and end of structures: